mangal-interactions/mangal/reviews.md

 individuals have been pooled into populations of the same species?
 If that is the case, then the description has to be a bit more precise.

+> We agree entirely.
+Following this remark, and feedback from other users of the project, we decided to remove the `Population` objects, and link `Items` directly to the `Taxa`.
+We feel that this will make the overall specification -- no to mention the data upload process -- easier.

 Also, the taxonomic identifier option under the heading “Item” (page 7), is that something contributors have to enter themselves, or is that information gathered automatically by rmangal once the taxonomic name has been entered?

 > We are not sure what is being refered to, as the sub-heading on Items does not mention taxonomic information.
-Taxonomic information is associated to `taxa` objects.
+Taxonomic information is associated to `taxa` objects, so we will assume that this is what the referee had in mind.
 Contributors can give values when they upload the `taxa` object, or can alter them at a later time.
 In addition, we run bi-monthly checks on the database and try to automate the retrieval of all taxonomic identifiers given the taxonomic name.
+We updaed the paper to make this clear.

 Finally, it is not completely clear to me if contributors have to enter all the data fields mentioned in the appendix.
 You mention that that rmangal can create the correct format, but which format does the data need to be in, so that rmangal can interpret it?
 Importantly, to me it was not completely clear how one could contribute with data, i.e. how the data fields are filled.

+> As mentionned in the text, the `whatIs` function will return a table with a field saying whether the fields are mandatory.
+The data should be presented as `list`s objects, and the users have to prepare these lists themselves.
+There is a vignette in the package documentation that presents the upload process in detail.

 As stated earlier I think this can potentially be very useful way of sharing interaction networks.
 My only concern is that it may be too complicated and